 Myth 1: Heart disease mostly affects men

-Many people believe that heart disease is a ‘man’s disease’, just as a breast cancer is a ‘woman’s disease’.
-But the truth is, cardiovascular disease is the leading cause of death and disability in women – not just in Singapore, but around the entire world.
+Many people believe that heart disease is a ‘man’s disease’, just as how breast cancer is a ‘woman’s disease’.
+But the truth is, cardiovascular disease is the leading cause of death and disability in women around the entire world.

 “Between the ages of 45 – 64, 1 in 9 women develop symptoms of some form of cardiovascular disease,” says Dr Ooi Yau Wei, cardiologist at Mount Elizabeth Novena Hospital.
 “After age 65, it is 1 in 3 women, according to the US National Center for Health Statistics.”

 It’s scary, but it’s important to know, because heart disease can often be prevented by:

 - Exercising regularly

 According to Dr Ooi, the symptoms of heart disease include chest tightness or heaviness over the chest wall, jaw discomfort, breathlessness, heart palpitations, and increased fatigue and dizziness when performing physical exercise.

 On average, women are around 10 years older than men when they are first diagnosed with heart disease.
 The risk of having a heart attack also increases after menopause.
 But whatever your age, you should learn to recognise – and never ignore – its symptoms.
 If you are at all concerned, consult your doctor.

 Myth 2: Wearing a wired bra can increase your risk of breast cancer